Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Affinity System Support:** Automatic detection and handling of character affinity/好感度 system strings with proper formatting.
 - **Automatic Block Synchronization:** Related blocks (JumpToLabel/Label, Script/ScriptMore) are automatically synchronized when edited.
 - **Smart Block Filtering:** Only relevant blocks are shown in the editor based on content analysis (e.g., Script blocks with Japanese text or Russian translations).
+- **Contextual Fix Buttons:** Fix buttons now appear only when relevant errors are detected, providing a cleaner interface.
+- **Automatic Script Error Fixing:** Automatically detects and fixes missing quotes in Script commands.
+- **Skill Attributes Fixing:** Proper handling of skill attribute strings with correct escaping of control sequences.
+- **Indentation Error Detection:** Automatic detection and fixing of indentation errors in map files.
+- **Enhanced Batch Processing:** Complete file visibility in batch mode with detailed statistics and missing file detection.

 ---